mr-palindrome/Deploy-scalable-NoSQL-database-cluster/README.md

 <img src="pictures/6.png">

 Now we will get access our mongo client.
-After getting access we can gain access to mongo shell via noodeport or directly to mongo shell.
+After getting access we can gain access to mongo shell via noodeport or directly to mongo shell via your localhost.
 Use the following commands:
 ```
 mongo --host mongo-nodeport-svc --port 27017 -u username -p password